HackyHour/Goettingen/index.md

 In the future we will implement a communication channnel (probably [Gitter](https://gitter.im/)) to determine topics and questions beforehand.

-Usually, we order some food and we have an open end.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.
 However prior knowledge or interest in these topics is not a prerequisite.